ai-Apps-coder/ai-Apps-coder/README.md

 I am a forward-thinking **AI Apps Developer** specializing in bridging the gap between mobile/web applications and cutting-edge artificial intelligence.
 My core value is implementing the "smart" layer of your application, transforming standard apps into intelligent, next-generation user experiences.

 Honesty, clarity, and a passion for exploring the practical applications of **Generative AI** define my work.
-I am the founder of **Freelancer AI Studio**, where I build custom AI solutions for clients.
+I am the founder of **AI Apps Studio**, where I build custom AI solutions for clients.

 ---